 STRUCTURE AND ROUTINE SETTING FOR CHILDREN DURING THE PANDEMIC

-For children too, routines can provide a sense of predictability and comfort.
+For children, routines can provide a sense of predictability and comfort.

 They can help them navigate through their days better.

-In times of uncertainties and changes, having a certain routine can be helpful
+In times of uncertainties and changes, having a routine can be helpful

 Ground rules to set routines:

 Teaching children about the importance of a routine can improve their cooperation.
-Asking them to imagine how it will be if they go to school and find that there are no time-tables, no classrooms assigned, no subjects being taught – how will it be?
-Asking them to answer whether it will be easy to adapt or tough?
+Asking them to imagine how it will be if they go to school and find that there are no time-tables, no classrooms assigned, no subjects taught – how will it be?
+Ask them to answer if it will be easy to adapt or tough.
 There is a high chance they will choose the latter.
-At this stage, if we help them reflect the importance of routines, it will make them more interested and engaged in the process.
+At this stage, if we help them reflect on the importance of routines, it will make them more interested and engaged in the process.

 2. Make it child-centric

-The routine should reflect what the child wants to do through the day.
-Both parents and child should be mutual participants in the process of making the routine.
-They can sit together and have a discussion, whether he wants to paint, play games, or do something else.
-This will make children feel heard, feel responsible, improve their decision making abilities and increase chances of following through.
+The routine should reflect what the child wants to do throughout the day.
+Both parents and children should be mutual participants in the process.
+Parents can sit together with their children and discuss if they like to paint, play games, or do something else.
+It will make children feel responsible, improve their decision-making abilities and increase their chances of following through.
 Promote them to be their own, unique self through the choice of activities.

 3. Keep it flexible

 Keeping a rough, flexible routine can provide scope for consideration of changes.
-With a new day, the child’s mood may change and they may want to do something different from the last day.
+Introduce a new activity every day to keep it engaging.
 Therefore, making day-wise flexible routines will help in keeping them going

-Providing reinforcements like high fives, praises, claps, or stickers can help motivate the child to keep going.
-When they associate a positive outcome with the process of engaging in a routine, they will be more excited about it all
+Providing reinforcements such as high fives, praises, claps, or stickers can help motivate the child to keep going.
+When they associate a positive outcome with the process of engagement as a routine, they will be more excited about it all

 5. Enjoy the process

-Making and following routines should not just be about ticking away boxes, it is important to have fun in the process.
+Making and following routines should be a fun activity.
 The process is more important than the outcome.
-Take it as an opportunity to have fun and bond with your child
+It is an opportunity to have fun and bond with your child